Fast-track your business career with Elon’s accelerated 3+1 dual-degree programs

 Earn a bachelor’s degree plus the M.S. in Accounting or M.S. in Business Analytics degree in just four years, while still benefiting from all the hallmarks of an Elon education – on-campus (face-to-face) classes, global engagement, career services and professional development, and many other engaged learning opportunities that have led to Elon’s recognition as the national leader in the eight high-impact practices focused on student success.

-A limited number of qualified students are accepted into the Accelerated 3+1 programs during Elon’s undergraduate admissions process.
+Qualified students will be invited to interview for the Accelerated 3+1 programs during Elon’s undergraduate admissions process.
 Accepted students will have immediate access to personalized, one-on-one advising from a dedicated program advisor as well as priority registration for certain Love School of Business courses.

 The Accelerated 3+1 business programs also provide a common first-year cohort experience, allowing students to either pre-select a program or, if undecided, choose their program after completing their first year of study.
 This first-year cohort experience provides an opportunity to get a headstart on their professional development and to build relationships with other students in the program.